 This site is an important gateway into the Wall Street neighborhood and currently provides a critical public parking asset for surrounding properties.
 Consideration of this parking should be addressed as part of any redevelopment proposal for the site, which could be transformed into a four to six-story building(s) with attractive, pedestrian-oriented frontage along Main, Wall and High Streets.
 The site could be programmed for a mix of residential, commercial, office, light manufacturing, boutique manufacturing and parking, and should be designed to activate the streetscape and maximize its relationship with Freese Park.
-As part of the redevelopment of this parcel, sidewalks along Wall Street should be widened, pedestrian amenities should be provided and the Wall Street Avenue roadway should be redesigned to better balance pedestrian, bicycle and vehicular needs and improve the look and feel of the street.
+As part of the redevelopment of this parcel, sidewalks along Wall Street should be widened, pedestrian amenities should be redesigned to better balance pedestrian, bicycle and vehicular needs and improve the look and feel of the street.